 Then, the craving hit, and it hit hard, my friends.
 Next came the debate over where we could get our hands on some, late night.
 Somehow, reason prevailed.
 There was no late-night binge, but I did snap a pic of the recipe to take home with me.

-These baked sauerkraut balls are a bit different from the classic in a few ways: first, they’re baked and not fried.
-This baked option is super delicious, but I just could not perfect the frying process!
+My baked sauerkraut balls are a bit different from the classic in a few ways: first, they’re baked and not fried.
+This baked option is super delicious.
+I tried frying them but could not perfect the process!
 I tried, and I’ll try it again sometime, just to get the sauerkraut-ball experience I remember from my past.

 If you fry them, add enough oil to a large pan to cover the balls at least halfway (you’ll flip them to brown them all over).
 The original recipe says to fry them for 1-1/2 minutes.